 - What skills or qualifications do you need?

 If you’re in search of a profession that will truly make you happy, look no further than flowers.
 According to a study conducted by economist and behavioural scientist Professor Paul Dolan – and documented in his book Happiness by Design – nearly nine out of 10 florists and gardeners say they are happy.

-However, if you aren’t really the creative type and can’t imaging spending hours making other people’s big events look beautiful, it’s probably not for you.
+However, if you aren’t really the creative type and can’t imagine spending hours making other people’s big events look beautiful, it’s probably not for you.

-While the practice of floristry may once have been limited to a certain demographic (mostly ‘middle-aged’ women or ‘flamboyant’ men) and a specific type of premises (a little shop space filled with blooms, oases, ribbons and baskets), in recent years it has grown to encompass a much wider range of business types.
+While the practice of floristry may once have been limited to a certain demographic and a specific type of premises (a little shop space filled with blooms, oases, ribbons and baskets), in recent years it has grown to encompass a much wider range of business types.

 Here’s a quick look at some of the most prominent:

-This would include florists who create arrangements for large-scale retailers and bouquet delivery services.
+This includes florists who create arrangements for large-scale retailers and bouquet delivery services.
 As a commercial florist, you have very little creative scope, as generic bouquets don’t allow for too much experimentation or creative flair.